Salamence064/Zeta2D/docs/primitives.md

 * cor (float) - The coefficient of restitution of the rigid body.
 Should be between 0 and 1 inclusive.
 * linearDamping (float) - The linear damping of the rigid body.
 Should be on the interval (0, 1].
 * colliderType (RigidBodyCollider) - Enum value informing the engine which type of collider is attached to the rigid body.
 * collider (void*) - Pointer to the collider of the rigid body.
 If this does not match the collider type specified, undefined behavior will occur.
 If you specify the RIGID_NONE collider type, you should set this to nullptr.
-This constructor will call delete on it so do not try to use the collider pointer after creating the rigid body.
+Delete will not be called on this pointer.

 ```c++
 RigidBody2D(